ibm-cloud-docs/cloud-functions-cli-plugin/functions-cli.md

 {: #cli_prop_unset}

 Unset a property for the `wsk` CLI.
 At least one flag is required.

+If properties are retained after running the `property unset` command you can delete the `config.json` file located at `<home_dir>/.bluemix/plugins/cloud-functions/config.json` to remove all properties.
+{: note}

 ```
 ibmcloud fn property unset [--apihost HOST] [--apiversion VERSION] [--auth KEY] [--cert STRING] [--key STRING] [--namespace NAMESPACE]